Wyatt Earp house in Tombstone AZ – it’s located just as you enter town.

 Over the years a few different people owned this north side of Fremont Street “Wyatt Earp house” in Tombstone AZ.
 It was previously a gift shop.
 One time it was a bed and breakfast, we think.

 It's a nice-looking little place.
 And the statue sculpture by Tim Trask is quite pleasing.
 But is it historically accurate?
-There are a few locals who feel they have researched the history, and believe that Wyatt Earp did own this lot and the home on it, as well.5-6
+There are some locals who feel they've researched the history, and believe that Wyatt did own this lot and the home on it, as well.5-6